alrossi/dcache-server/docs/TheBook/src/main/markdown/rf-glossary.md

 files is foreseen, or if the file should be permanent but not reside on tertiary storage.
 The activation and configuration of resilience is described [in Chapter 6, The Resilience Service](config-resilience.md).

+## QoS

+QoS refers to whether a file needs to be on disk, on HSM, or both, as well as how many copies of the file should be maintained on those media, and in general how quickly accessible the file is.
+See [The QoS Service](config-qos-engine.md).

 ## Storage Resource Manager (SRM)